 BBBEE policies and mandates.

-Safety, health and environmental management included under the ambit of the Risk, Opportunities, Technology and Information Governance Committee with formalised policies.
+Safety, health and environmental management included under the ambit of the ROTIG Committee with formalised policies.

 Successful participation in Carbon Disclosure Project (CDP) and inclusion in FTSE/JSE Responsible Investment Index.

-Material external risks include uncertainty on the government’s ability to deliver on its mandate and the sustained global economic downturn impacting on market confidence and global, regional and local stability.
+Material external risks include uncertainty on the Government’s ability to deliver on its mandate and the sustained global economic downturn intensified by the impacts of the Covid-19 global pandemic impacting on market confidence and global, regional and local stability.

 Remgro, being a responsible investor, ensures that proper corporate governance is implemented and maintained in all entities it invests in via the above processes.